Here is the Instagram chat between Stephen Hendry and Mark Williams. Quite interesting and enjoyable.

 Favourite venue?
 Preston Guildhall.
 Names a few others but the Crucible isn’t one of them.

 Williams doubts that Ding will not win the World Championship now.
-Too much expectations, and pressure.
+Too many expectations, and pressure.
 Ding is probably the best never have won it.
 He’s only 32 but Hendry thinks he’s past his best.

 Rules change?
 Three misses and then ball in hand for the opponent instead of frame forfeited.